 Bitcoin and other cryptocurrencies are volatile assets.
-Their values drastically increase and decrease daily, so it is important to identify market cycles.
-If an investor is aware of which phase of a market cycle a particular cryptocurrency is in, they can make a suitable investment decision.
+Their values drastically increase and decrease daily, so it is essential to identify market cycles.
+If an investor knows which phase of a particular cryptocurrency’s market cycle, they can make a suitable investment decision.

-Investors and traders need to look at historical data about the traditional stock market and more recent crypto market trends to identify patterns.
+Investors and traders must look at historical data about the traditional stock market and recent crypto market trends to identify patterns.

 Investment mechanisms and investor emotions drive crypto market cycles.